gazaka/gazaka/README.md

 - 👋 Hi, I’m @gazaka
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning learning
+- 🌱 I’m currently learning to learn
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on how best to learn
-- 📫 How to reach me... learning
+- 📫 You can reach me on on here

 <!---
 gazaka/gazaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.